 Leading Through Vulnerability

 I remember being mildly insulted by the insinuation that my relationships with the teams weren’t strong enough for them to feel comfortable enough to tell me about their challenges, but eventually I got over myself and blocked out some time in my calendar to visit the them.
-Even though I was not bombarded with new information in my first visit, with some “gentle” nagging from Mark, I made “walk the walls” a reoccurring appointment in my calendar.
+Even though I was not bombarded with new information in my first visit, after a gentle nudge from my coach, I made “walk the walls” a reoccurring appointment in my calendar.

 Eventually I built rapport with the teams.
 They started to give me problems to solve for them, and it was my role to earn their trust by actioning blockers.
-Later Mark would tell me that part of his motivation in getting me to walk the walls, was to help the team see I was “human”, he said, “I want them to see the Em I see, when we are hanging out debating the issues in your office.”
+Later I learnt the my coaches motivation in getting me to walk the walls, was to help the team see I was “human”, he said, “I want them to see the Em I see, when we are hanging out debating the issues in your office.”

-While “walk the walls” marked the beginning of our cultural change journey for me, in Mark’s view, the beginning was actually about 6 months later, when we launched the EDW Agile Release Train.
-In our first PSI-Lite / iteration kick off event (aka Unity Day) Mark decided to introduce my new team to The Ball Point Game.
-Armed with about 100 tennis balls, he split us all up into groups and ran the activity,much to everyone’s delight, hand eye coordination is not one of my strengths, so I spent most of the game dropping tennis balls, laughing nervously and turning very red.
+While “walk the walls” marked the beginning of our cultural change journey, the tipping point was about 6 months later, when we launched the EDW Agile Release Train.
+In our first Lite PI Planning / iteration kick off event (aka Unity Day) my new team was introduced to The Ball Point Game.
+Armed with about 100 tennis balls, our coach split us all up into groups and ran the activity.
+Much to everyone’s delight, hand eye coordination is not one of my strengths, so I spent most of the game dropping tennis balls, laughing nervously and turning very red.
 I think it would be fair to say I was most embarrassed.

-Obviously, Mark thought the activity went well as next sprint he decided to run another activity with the team.
-This time he asked everyone with manager in their title to go to one corner of the room and pair up and appoint one person as the manager and the other as the worker.
+The next sprint we also started with a team activity.
+This time everyone with manager in their title to go to one corner of the room and pair up and appoint one person as the manager and the other as the worker.
 Everyone else was to stand between the managers and the opposite conner of the room, creating a maze we would need to navigate our way through.
 I paired with one of the scrum masters and we agree he would play manager.
 I don’t think I will ever forget the painful process of being directed through the maze by my manager/scrum master – forward, backwards, stop, left, right.
 It was not long before all the other pairs had completed the task and there were just shy of 100 people laughing at me trying to complete the maze.
-Yet another horribly embarrassing morning for me, much to Mark’s delight.
+Yet another horribly embarrassing morning for me.

 While I know our culture isn’t perfect, I am immensely proud of my team and their willingness to to be vulnerable in front of each other and our colleagues from across the organisation.
 No matter where it started – “walking the walls” or “agile learning activities” – the openness of all members of the EDW Release Train makes it a truly special place to work.